 FLORIDA STATE'S STRONG CRIMINAL LAW PROGRAM offers a wide range of courses to prepare students for a career in the field.
 Our faculty members are nationally or internationally recognized scholars with deep expertise in the area.
 Our students can obtain hands-on experience through our Public Interest Law Center and an extensive array of clinical externship opportunities.
-Students are placed in externships throughout the state, including with state and local public defender and prosecutor offices, the U.S. Attorney's Office and the Innocence Project of Florida.
+Students are placed in externships throughout the state, including with state and local public defender and prosecutor offices, the U.S. Attorney's Office, and the Innocence Project of Florida.
+Florida State ranks among the nation's top law schools for public defender/prosecutor jobs.
 Students can also assist in the work of the university's Center for the Advancement of Human Rights, with which the College of Law has a close relationship.